 While they have some drawbacks, both concrete and asphalt are relatively smooth and regular.
 When running on grass, dirt, or trails, the uneven surfaces can wreak havoc on your feet and legs.
 Sprained or rolled ankles and major falls are much more common on softer and uneven surfaces.
 And some people believe that road running is better for Achilles tendonitis as the even surface keeps the Achilles tendon in a less-tensioned position.

-Either way, before you hit the road, slip in a pair of the best inserts for running shoes to maximize your comfort and help prevent injuries.
-The road belongs to you.
+Either way, before you start racking up the mileage, slip in a pair of the best inserts for running shoes to maximize your comfort and help prevent injuries.

 Comments will be approved before showing up.